An Introduction to the Theory of Qur’anic Interpretation

 We cannot specify with any precision the first exegete who provided the tafsir of the Qur’an verse by verse or the first to record it as a continuous text according to the order of the muswhaf, but there was the following group of scholars: Imam ibn Jarir ath-Thabari (r.a.), Imam ibn Majah (r.a.), Imam ibn Hayyan (r.a.), and Imam Abu ‘Abdullah Muhammad ibn ‘Abdullah al-Hakim an-Nishaburi (r.a.).
 Of these, we do not know who the first to record a work of tafsir was.

-The companions were concerned with teaching the Qur’an and learning its meanings from the Prophet (s.a.w.).
+The Companions were concerned with teaching the Qur’an and learning its meanings from the Prophet (s.a.w.).
 Sayyidina ibn Mas’ud (r.a.) said, “If one of us was taught ten verses, he would not exceed that until he understood their meaning and put them into practice.”
 Many of them were known for interpreting the Qur’an, for example, the Righteous Caliphs, Sayyidina Abu Bakr ‘Abdullah ibn ‘Utsman asw-Swiddiq (r.a.)
 Sayyidina Abu Hafsw ‘Umar ibn al-Khaththab al-Faruq (r.a.), Sayyidina ‘Utsman (r.a.), and Sayyidina ‘Ali ibn Abu Thalib (k.w.).

 Sayyidina ibn ‘Abbas (r.a.) was also known for his knowledge of tafsir and was named “the interpreter of the Qur’an” for his understanding and accurate knowledge of the meaning of the text of the Qur’an.
 The Prophet (s.a.w.) used to pray for him by saying, “Allah Make him learned in the religion and Teach him ta’wil.”
 Ta’wil, interpretation, here refers to tafsir.

 Sayyidina ibn Mas’ud (r.a.) was also well known for tafsir.
 He used to say, “Not a verse was Revealed of Allah’s book except that I would know about whom it was Revealed to and where it was Revealed.
 If I knew anyone who was more knowledgeable than I, and to whom there is transportation, I would go to him.”
-The many successors acquired knowledge of tafsir from the companions, including, Shaykh Abu Sa’id ibn Abu al-Hasan Yasar al-Baswri (q.s.), Shaykh Sa’id ibn Jubayr (r.a.), Shaykh ‘Ikrimah (r.a.), the servant of Sayyidina ibn ‘Abbas (r.a.) and others.
+The many Successors acquired knowledge of tafsir from the Companions, including, Shaykh Abu Sa’id ibn Abu al-Hasan Yasar al-Baswri (q.s.), Shaykh Sa’id ibn Jubayr (r.a.), Shaykh ‘Ikrimah (r.a.), the servant of Sayyidina ibn ‘Abbas (r.a.) and others.
 They then transmitted what they learned to those who came after them.
 The scholars and authorities in tafsir learned from them and recorded tafsir in books and wrote lengthy works by which tafsir was transmitted to us.

 There are many famous books of tafsir.
 Examples include the Tafsir of Imam ath-Thabari (r.a.).
 Its full title is “The Collected Exposition of the Interpretation of the Verses of the Qur’an,” which belongs to the master of the interpreters of the Qur’an, and amongst the first to record tafsir, Imam Muhammad ibn Jarir ath-Thabari (r.a.).
-He collected in it the statements of the companions, the successors, the successors of the successors.
+He collected in it the statements of the Companions, the Successors, the Successors of the Successors.
 This book is considered the first complete source in tafsir.
 Everyone who came after him considered this work a source for the tafsir of the Qur’an.

 Then, there is the Tafsir of Imam al-Qurthubi (r.a.), entitled “The Collection of the Rules of the Qur’an,” authored by Imam Abu ‘Abdullah Muhammad ibn Ahmad al-Answari al-Qurthubi (r.a.).
 His method in tafsir was to cite verses and then list transmitted traditions as well as interpretations.
 He also discussed legal rulings and the juristic positions and schools where he treated verses that have legal significance and implications and the various recitations and aspects of grammar.
 It is one of the lengthiest and expansive works of tafsir.

 There is the “Tafsir of the Noble Qur’an”.
 The work was written by the hadits authority and expert, the historian, Hafizh Isma’il ibn Katsir (r.a.), also known as the Tafsir ibn Katsir.
 This book is the most famous book written on tafsir by means of transmitted reports and is considered only second to Tafsir ath-Thabari.
-In it, Hafizh ibn Katsir (r.a.) relied on interpreting the Qur’an by means of the Qur’an, then interpreting the Qur’an by means of hadits, then by what was transmitted by the companions, and then by the words of the righteous successors.
+In it, Hafizh ibn Katsir (r.a.) relied on interpreting the Qur’an by means of the Qur’an, then interpreting the Qur’an by means of hadits, then by what was transmitted by the Companions, and then by the words of the Righteous Successors.
 It is an indispensable source for the student of knowledge.

 al-Bahr al-Muhith, “Tafsir of the Encompassing Ocean”, was authored by the grammarian and exegete, Imam Muhammad ibn Yusuf ibn ‘Ali ibn Hayyan (r.a.), the Andalusian.
 The book is considered the foremost source on the grammatical interpretation of phrases in the Qur’an, and on grammatical problems, as well as the various recitations and the reasons of Revelation.